sodelalbert/secret-santa/README.md

 ## How to Use

 1. Open your browser and navigate to `http://localhost:3000`
+2. Select your preferred language (PL/EN) using the language switcher
-2. Enter participant names one by one (optionally with phone numbers in format +48XXXXXXXXX)
+3. Enter participant names one by one with optional phone numbers (9 digits)
-3. Click "Add" to add each participant
+4. Click "Add" (or "Dodaj" in Polish) to add each participant
+5. Edit or remove participants as needed before generating
-4. Add at least 2 participants
+6. Add at least 2 participants
-5. Click "Generate Secret Santa" to create the assignments
+7. Click "Generate Gift Assignments" to create the assignments
-6. View who will buy presents for whom
+8. View who will buy presents for whom
-7. (Optional) Click "📱 Send SMS to All Participants" to notify participants via SMS
+9. (Optional) If phone numbers were added, click "📱 Send SMS to All Participants" to notify them

+**Note**: After generating assignments, you cannot edit participants.
+Use the reset button to start over.

 ## SMS Integration (TextBee)